goodalexander/goodalexander.github.io/_posts/2023-07-05-firing-myself-p2.md

 4. Pomodoros don’t get updated / done
 5. Other MVEs not reached

-if I dip below 80% compliance my plan is to hire a personal coach or compliance expert to get me back up to 100%.
+If I dip below 80% compliance my plan is to hire a personal coach or compliance expert to get me back up to 100%.
 I am agreeing here to implement this protocol at least until Jan 5, 2024

+It's very likely that implementing this plan will have substantial costs to my personal life and relationships that I'm willing to bear in the near term.
+Over the medium term I hope that I can build a community of individuals with similar interests and goals, which is part of my motivation sharing this piece publicly.

-## Acceptance Criteria
+## Acceptance Criteria and Discussion

 There is really no point implementing a process without a set of desired outcomes.

 Primary objective: Creating a valuable company in the AI space (ie top 2% founder financial outcome in AI start-up sector)

 Health constraints:
-* HRV above 80
+* HRV (heart rate variability, as measured by Apple Watch) above 80
-* 47 VO2 Max
+* 47 VO2 Max (measure of lung capacity)
-* Deep sleep consistently > 1 hr
+* Deep sleep (as measured by Apple watch) consistently > 1 hr
-* 3 mile run < 17 mins
+* 3 mile treadmill run < 17 mins
 * 6 rep bench press > 225
 * 20+ pull ups

+I've built both professional and personal KPI tracking sheets to ensure that I am moving towards my goals on a daily/weekly cadence.
+In a future post I'll likely share these tools and other systems architecture.
+I want to emphasize again that this is my journey.
+Thank you if you've read this far.